nolar/kopf/examples/03-exceptions/README.md

 # Kopf example with exceptions in the handler

-This example raises the exceptions in the handler, so that it is retried few time until succeeded.
+This example raises the exceptions in the handler, so that it is retried a few times until it succeeds.

 Start the operator: